Gamadril/twiboot-flasher/README.md

 Rust implementation of the TWI/I2C bootloader flasher supporting both AVR microcontrollers (16-bit addressing) and WCH CH32V microcontrollers (32-bit addressing).

+ARM64 and x86_64 builds can be found in `Releases`

 ## Usage

 ```bash